TsFreddie/tsfreddie.github.io/_posts/2024-09-28-test-steam-networking.md

   - Debugging
 ---

-I have worked at several companies that are developing multiple multiplayer video game projects.
+I have worked at several companies who develop multiplayer video game projects.
 Anyone who's been through the process of developing multiplayer games probably shares the pain of juggling multiple running games at the same time.
 Just to find out the game still breaks when three or more players are connected during testing.

 Regardless of the difficulty of testing multiplayer games.
 The initial development still involve launching multiple instances just to see if they connects.
 For all my past experiences, this stage is usually done locally on my workstation.
 Having one socket connect to another local socket involves very little effort: hardcoding "localhost" as the address and click the magical "host" and "connect" test buttons (which you coded yourself of course).